w3c/wai-InvolveUsersAll/index.md

-Including users in the development process helps you **more efficiently develop** accessible products that work well for real users in real situations, thus [maximizing your return on investment (ROI)](http://www.w3.org/WAI/bcase/) in accessibility.
+Including users in the development process helps you **more efficiently develop** accessible products that work well for real users in real situations.
+As a result, you [maximize your return on investment (ROI)](http://www.w3.org/WAI/bcase/) in accessibility.

 When you understand how people use the web and your particular product,